 Do Fish Bite In The Rain?

-Yes, fish do bite in the rain and in fact probably feed more actively.
+Yes, fish do bite in the rain and, in fact, probably feed more actively!
 Coupled with certain hatches, the insects will also be plentiful.
 It is during this time the fish feel safer.
-There is the overhead cover that helps them avoid predators and more importantly, this combined effect will allow them the opportunity to eat.
+The overhead cover helps them avoid predators, and more importantly, this combined effect will allow them to eat.

 Is Bass Fishing Good In The Rain?

-Yes, Bass fishing in the rain is one of the best times as the bass will join the feeding frenzy along with most fish.
-The usual topwater baits are going to be the most likely winner when the rain has made the water cloudy.
+Yes, Bass fishing in the rain is one of the best times, as the bass will join the feeding frenzy along with most fish.
+The usual colorful topwater baits will be the most likely winner when rain clouds the water.

 Is It Safe To Fish In The Rain?

-If you are faced with fishing in lightning and thunderstorms, then it is strongly advised to stop immediately and find suitable safe cover.
+If you are fishing in lightning and thunderstorms, stopping immediately and finding suitable, safe cover is strongly advised.

 Final Thoughts

-I hope these great tips were useful, take them into consideration next time you are out rain fishing and you’ll be sure to catch more fish.
+I hope these great tips were useful; consider them next time you are out rain fishing, and you’ll surely catch more fish.

 - Fishing For Catfish (Top Tips, Bait, & Gear To Catch The Big 3) - October 20, 2022